Prepositions and Thematic Roles

 The meanings of many English prepositions can be understood in terms of the thematic roles occupied by their object NPs.

-We’ll spend the remainder of this entry taking a closer look at the meanings of prepositions in relation to their thematic roles, and also look at their extended meanings .
+We’ll spend the remainder of this literature taking a closer look at the meanings of prepositions in relation to their thematic roles, and also look at their extended meanings .

 Prepositions are classified according to whether they describe a static location or a change of location.